sematext/docs/docs/logs/faq.md

 **Can I send Alerts to Slack, PagerDuty, Nagios, or other WebHooks and ChatOps services?**

 Yes.
-Logsene lets one configure arbitrary WebHooks to call with Alert event information when Alert events are triggered.
+Our centralized logging management solution lets one configure arbitrary WebHooks to call with Alert event information when Alert events are triggered.
 See [alerts FAQ](/faq#alerts) for more info.

 ### Log Archiving

 **How to obtain credentials from AWS?**

-For Logsene AWS S3 Settings, besides S3 bucket name, you'll need `Access Key ID` and `Secret Access Key`.
+For our Logs Management App AWS S3 Settings, besides S3 bucket name, you'll need `Access Key ID` and `Secret Access Key`.

 Log in to your AWS account, go to `IAM > Users` and open (or create) a